ecotone/tidy-data-assignment/CodeBook.md

 This document contains the listing of the variables included in the tidy dataset.
-As indicated in the README.md file for this repository, the course's tidy dataset is based on a subset of 66 variables from the 561 variables included in the original dataset, however it also differs from the original by having observervation from the 'training' and 'test' subsets merged together, and with the addition of the Activity and the SubjectID columns.
+As indicated in the README.md file for this repository, the course's tidy dataset is based on a subset of 66 variables from the 561 variables included in the original dataset, however it also differs from the original in the following fashions:

+ * data from the 'training' and 'test' subsets merged together
+ * an Activity and the SubjectID was added
+ * several columns were excluded, we only retained the 66 columns which name had a reference to a mean() or a std() function.
+ * The data was then averaged on the basis of Activity and SubjectId groups

 The tidy dataset can be loaded into a data.frame with either a "Long" name  or a "Short name" of the variables.
 See the load_tidy.R for the R snippets that can